chirag675/ARIRAS/README.md

    - Priority actions
    - Readiness score

-> Works for **any regulation** — ARIRAS adapts based on what you uploaded and what your business does.
+> Works for **any regulation** — GovernIQ adapts based on what you uploaded and what your business does.

 ---